EARLY MONOPOLY

 The 'Patent Pending' game was Parker Brothers next version of Monopoly, made after the 'Trade Mark' games.
 Parker Brothers applied for a patent and added this to the games.
 By this time, Parker Brothers realised the game was going to be a hit so production was ramped up considerably.
 It is estimated that over 100,000 'Patent Pending' games could have been made.

-EARLY SINGLE PATENT (1935)
+EARLY SINGLE PATENT

 BLACK BOX

 This is the next version.
 After purchasing rights for Monopoly from Charles Darrow, research discovered another game very similar to Monopoly had been patented in 1924 by Elizabeth Magie.
 Parker Brothers quickly purchased that patent from Magie and put it on their Monopoly games just to cover their claim to the rights to the game.
 That patent number 1,509,312 replaced the Patent Pending labels.
+This group includes a very few No. 9 white box games where games already printed 'Trade Mark' had this patent added as an overprint.
+As far as I know, less than a dozen of these game boxes exist today.
+(VIEW HERE)

-DUAL PATENT (1936)
+DUAL PATENT

 BLACK BOX